bbglab/oncodriveclustl/README.rst

 ---------------
 OncodriveCLUSTL only requires two main inputs, the mutations file and the annotations file:

 - Mutations file.
-TSV file containing SNVs mapped to a reference genome (e.g., human hg19 or mouse c3h).
+TSV file containing SNVs (substitutions) mapped to a reference genome (e.g., human hg19 or mouse c3h).
+If other mutation types are present (insertions, deletions, double base substitutions, etc), they will be filtered out during the analysis.
 This file must contain, at least, the following 5 columns with header:

     1. CHROMOSOME: 1, 2,..., X, Y
     2. POSITION: Integer indicating the position of the mutation